-Travel Tales of Argentina
+Travel Tales from Argentina and South America

 Punta Tombo is the place to go if you want to see more penguins than you can possibly imagine!
-That is because Punta Tombo is a reserve that holds its claim to fame as one of the largest magellanic penguin colonies in the world.
+That is because Punta Tombo is a reserve that holds its claim to fame as one of the largest Magellanic penguin colonies in the world.
 Each year hundreds and hundreds of penguins are born here.
 These feathered friends can only be seen here during nesting time because they spend the rest of the year in Brazil.
-So if you’re a penguin lover, be sure to head down to this massive penguin paradise sometime between the start of September until the end of April.
+So if you’re a penguin lover, be sure to head down to this massive penguin paradise sometime between the start of September and the end of April.

 In Punta Tombo, you will find yourself literally waddling alongside the penguins as you walk through the paths of this penguin reserve.
-You will see baby penguins and parent penguins, but make sure to watch where you step because magellanic penguins dig holes in the earth for their nests.
+You will see baby penguins and parent penguins, but make sure to watch where you step because Magellanic penguins dig holes in the earth for their nests.

 The best way to get here is by coming from Trelew, which is about an hour and a half drive away.
-Usually, travelers stay at Puerto Madryn (not Trelew) since it is the top destination of the area to see wildlife.
-Punta Tombo is one of the classic Puerto Madryn tours, so you should definitely go for it if you stay for multiple days in this coastal city!
+Usually, travelers stay at Puerto Madryn (not Trelew) since it is the top destination in the area to see wildlife.
+Punta Tombo is one of the classic Puerto Madryn tours, so if you are willing where to see penguins in Patagonia you should definitely go for it!

-You’ll be amazed by not only the penguins, but the incredibly blue water and green grass, as you are surprised by wild animals at every stop throughout your journey across this naturally raw park.
+You’ll be amazed by not only the penguins but the incredibly blue water and green grass, as you are surprised by wild animals at every stop throughout your journey across this naturally raw park.
 Because wild animals are unpredictable, be sure to pay attention to the “fauna calendar” to see what animals will be more likely to be spotted based on the time of the year.

 Let's keep together & connected through our social media channels: